 Modeling Collaboratory for Subduction RCN

-We organize workshops and webinars, and support virtual collaboration among scientists studying subduction across all spatio-temporal scales.
-Our goal is to pave the way for a Modeling Collaboratory for Subduction, a new center for data-integrative modeling that will include physics-based, decadal-scale hazard assessment for earthquakes, volcanoes and tsunamis.
+We organize workshops and webinars, and support collaboration among scientists studying subduction across all spatio-temporal scales.
+Our goal is to pave the way for a Modeling Collaboratory for Subduction, a new center for data-integrative modeling that will include physics-based, decadal-scale hazard assessment for earthquakes and volcanoes.

-The MCS RCN is run by a steering committee and locally organized by Thorsten Becker and Gabriel Lotto at the University of Texas Institute for Geophysics in Austin.
+The MCS RCN is run by a steering committee and locally organized by Thorsten Becker at the University of Texas Institute for Geophysics in Austin.
 For questions or comments, message firstname.lastname@example.org.

 News and Updates